jasperlinsen/strappon-audio/README.md

 ###Including the API in your page

 Including the API into your page is as easy as loading it in a script tag.
-You can do this anywhere but it is recommended to do so on in the `<head>` tag.
+You can do this anywhere but it is recommended to do so just before the closing `</body>` tag.
+The mivifed version is available and recommended to use as well.

-	<script type="text/javascript" src="folder/structure/strappon.audio.js"></script>
+	<script type="text/javascript" src="folder/structure/strappon.audio.min.js"></script>

 As long as you initialise your audio after including this file, it will work.
 Initialising your audio is as easy as calling a `new sound ()` and passing it some parameters.
-By default debugging is on, but if you turn debug on you will see instructions on how to work with the API.
+By default debugging is off, but if you turn debugging on you will see instructions on how to work with the API.
 You can always call the `help()`function to get more info on any of the API functions, or use this document as reference.

 	<script type="text/javascript">
 		var _audio = new sound({